otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 Console.WriteLine(text);
 ```

-This code uses the `ReadAllText()` method of the `File` class to read the contents of the file "example.txt" and assigns the result to a variable named "text".
+This code uses the `ReadAllText()` method of the `File` class to read the contents of the file "example.txt" and assigns the result to `text`.

 Here is another example of how to use the `StreamReader` class to read the contents of a text file: